nandurijv/Schedge-Backend/README.md

 This API is a use case of implementing Genetic Algorithm for time table scheduling.
 The basic application for this api is to enable user authentication, verification and creation of a schedule based on certain info provided by the user.
 The sample flow of the api calls is as follows:

 - User Signs Up
+- User Verifies his mail
-- User logs In
+- User Logs In
 - User Creates Tags of his choice
-- User Submits a list of Activities
+- User Submits a list of Activities to schedule in a given time frame
 - User Gets a Schedule Generated from the list of activities using the Genetic Model
-- user can view his created Tags
+- User can view his created Tags
 - User can view his saved Schedules

 ## API Documentation